top of page

 How Players Level Up Using the Reward Track

-When a player selects an item on the reward track, they can add some multiple of 1000 experience points to their operation so that the rewards at the selected level are unlocked.
-Upon selecting an unowned item, the "Level Up" option is made visible on the helpbar and on a second click, pressing the A button or hitting Enter will trigger the Level Up pop up to appear.
+When a player selects an item on the reward track, they can add some multiple of 1000 experience points to their operation so that the

-For premium Battle Passes, the following pop up is shown:
+For premium Battle Passes, the following pop-up is shown:

-For players who have not yet purchased their operation, only the free rewards up through the level of the selected item will be unlocked for them even if they leveled up with a premium item selected.
+them even if a premium item is selected.
 If a free operation is later upgraded, all of the premium rewards that weren't previously collected are unlocked.
 Players are provided the option to upgrade their free operation when they confirm their level up purchase.

 Owned Rewards